-Robins will tend to the east as often as possible, as long as they can meet their daily threshold.
-When their preferred food source is scarce during winter, these birds resort to eating fruits and berries.
+Robins will tend to the east as often as possible as long as they can meet their daily threshold.
+When their preferred food source is scarce during winter, these birds eat fruits and berries.
 In general, many winter bird species conserve body water and heat during winter.
 So they consume less food in this period.

 What Eats Robins?

 Fewer species feed on the adult members.
 The eggs and juveniles are threatened by many organisms.
 Some of the robin predators of the species studied above include the following.